ezgikaraca/ISD-files/HADDOCK2.3-nmol/README.md

 The additional modified files are in the following subdirectoris:

 * _toppar_: Contains additional files for the initial placement of molecules in space and combined protein-nucleic acids topologies and parameters
-* _protocols: Contains the additional and modified CNS scripts to extend HADDOCK's capabilities to 20 molecules
+* _protocols_: Contains the additional and modified CNS scripts to extend HADDOCK's capabilities to 20 molecules
 * _Haddock_: Contains the modified HADDOCK python scripts.

 In order to run the ISD protocol, you should request a version of HADDOCK2.3-nmol.